dalijolijo/electrum-server/HOWTO.md

 2. Consider restarting bitcored (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
-Run Electrum server
+Run Bitcore Electrum Server

-The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):
+The magic moment has come: you can now start your Bitcore Electrum Server as root (it will su to your unprivileged user):

     # electrum-server start